Download a PDF of this service’s bulletin here or follow along below.

 While the building is closed, we gather online to worship.
 We will keep you updated through the newsletter and the website on the status of the building.

 Every Sunday at 11:00 am we gather online via Zoom to fellowship and pray.
-Information is available on the website.
+Information on connecting is available on the website.
 Please join us!

 Bible Study will resume this Wednesday, May 27 at 6:00 pm with the book James, led by Rev. Nick via Zoom.
 Please read chapter 1 of James.
-Information on joining the meeting on May 20 is available on the website.
+Information on joining the meeting is available on the website.

 Our thanks to Tonetta Landis-Aina for her beautiful sermon last week.